awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_delete.md

 When you no longer need your organization, you can delete it\.
 This removes the master account from the organization and deletes the organization itself\.
 The former master account becomes a standalone AWS account\.
 You then have three options: You can continue to use it as a standalone account, you can use it to create a different organization, or you can accept an invitation from another organization to add the account to that organization as a member account\.

 **Important**
-If you delete an organization, all history that is associated with the organization, such as invitations history, is lost and cannot be recovered\.
-Creating another organization with the same master account does not recover the information\.
+If you delete an organization, you will not be able to recover it\.
+If you created any policies inside of the organization, they will also be deleted\.
 You can delete an organization only after you remove all member accounts from the organization\.
-If you created some of your member accounts using Organizations, you might be blocked from removing those accounts\.
+If you created some of your member accounts using AWS Organizations, you might be blocked from removing those accounts\.
 You can remove a member account only if it has all the information that is required to operate as a standalone AWS account\.
 For more information about how to provide that information and remove the account, see [Leaving an Organization as a Member Account](orgs_manage_accounts_remove.md#orgs_manage_accounts_leave-as-member)\.

 When you remove the master account from an organization by deleting the organization, the account is affected in the following ways:
 + The account is responsible for paying only its own charges and is no longer responsible for the charges incurred by any other account\.